|

 ![]() ![]() |

+I know it's a pickup truck, and not a race car.
+But by early 1999, it had been too long since I'd raced, I wanted to have some fun, and the Camaro was still in storage.
+I thought, what the heck, it's a Dakota "Sport" with a Magnum V8, and I was curious to see how it would run.
+The best elapsed time I got out of it was a 15.19, but it slowed down over the last few years of racing it, and has been retired from drag racing since 2007.
+I think it was starting to show the results of a couple hundred thousand miles on the clock, and the constant flogging at the track.
 The 5.2L (318 c.i.)
-Magnum engine is mostly stock, with the most noticeable improvement coming from a Mopar Performance engine controller.
+Magnum engine is mostly stock, with the most noticeable improvement coming from a Mopar Performance PCM.
 It helped throttle response immensely, and shaved almost half a second off the 1/4 mile E.T.
 Dodge should've put these in from the factory, or at least made it an option.
-I cured the pinging caused by the new timing with a 180 degree thermostat (stock is 195) and a colder set of plugs.
-Breathing is improved with a K&N air filter, an F&B throttle body, a Random Technology high-flow catalytic converter, and an Edelbrock muffler.
-I also installed an F&B Throttlebodies specially machined throttle body on the intake manifold.
-It's an excellent piece of workmanship, and the builder/designer is a true Dodge performance enthusiast, with a Dakota of his own.
+I cured the pinging caused by the advanced timing with a 180 degree thermostat (stock is 195) and a colder set of plugs.
+Breathing is improved with a K&N air filter, an F&B throttle body, a Mopar full exhaust system including headers, Y-pipe, muffler, full lenth 3" mandrel-bent tubing, and a high-flow muffler.
+The F&B Throttlebodies specially machined throttle body is an excellent piece of workmanship, and the builder/designer is a true Dodge performance enthusiast, with a Dakota of his own.
 Before you consider any intake hardware for your Dakota, check them out.
 I can promise you won't be disappointed with either the product or service.
 In the drivetrain department, I've installed a shift kit in the transmission to firm up the automatic slush box, but in my efforts not to go overboard on the hard shifts, I can barely tell a difference.
-I recently replaced the tired limited-slip posi unit in the rearend with a much stronger and more reliable Powertrax No-Slip locking differential.
-Trying to solve the resultant tire spin problems, I've installed a set of QA-1/HAL Corp. racing shocks in the front, and a set of Calvert Trac-bars and drag shocks out back.
-Rolling stock now consists of a pair of BFGoodrich 275/60 Drag Radials mounted on 15x8 Weld Racing Pro Star rims in the rear, and 235/60's on 15x7's in the front.
+I also replaced the tired limited-slip posi unit in the rearend with a much stronger and more reliable Powertrax No-Slip locking differential.
+Trying to solve the resultant tire spin problems at the track, I installed a set of QA-1/HAL Corp. racing shocks in the front, and a set of Calvert Trac-bars and drag shocks out back.
+Rolling stock was a pair of 275/60 Drag Radials mounted on 15x8 Weld Racing Pro Star rims in the rear, and 235/60's on 15x7's in the front.
+Although these days it wears true street tires of the same size.
 Switching to a Standard 5 on 4-1/2" Mopar Bolt Pattern I also lowered it just a couple inches from stock (to get rid of that silly "up on tippy-toes" look) with shackles in the rear and spindles in the front, all from Western Chassis.
+2007 - The Last Year of Racing The Dakota: It wasn't the best year of racing for me and the truck, and I capped off the season with the hood flying open while going down the track, smashing the windsheild, and bending itself and the roof into a wavy mess.
+I wish I couldn've gotten through just one more weekend successfully.
+The Camaro is done now and I'm racing that these days, so this was the last race in the truck for a while.
+The above photo shows it dressed up for the 2001 Summit ET Racing Finals.
+I save the magnetic flames for the once a year Finals race, along with the Summit and Sears Point team stickers that I put on with magnetic material too.
+It would be silly to leave the stickers on all the time, but at the Finals I allow myself that bit of frivolous fun.
+Makes 'er feel more like a real race vehicle too.

 ^ Return to top | <